netcuter/pwnagotchi_nano/README.md

 - Inspired by [Pwnagotchi](https://pwnagotchi.ai/) by @evilsocket
 - Built for [WiFi Pineapple](https://hak5.org/) by Hak5
-- Created with help from Claude AI
+- Built for security research and education

 ## License

-MIT License - do whatever you want, just don't be evil! 😈
+MIT License - use responsibly for authorized testing only.

 ---